kuche1/tibasic-osv4/README.md

 archiving is good for big programs but it really sucks for small onces (since unarchiving takes time) so take good care of the flag

+also note that archiving WILL mess with any return values

 ### generic

 list names are limited to 5 characters